ceejbot/galls-law/slides.md

 # [fit] each service is simple
 # [fit] one concern each

 ^ Gall's Law is still in force.
 We still must write simple things & build from there.
-But
+In this case, the new simple system is the new service.
+The existing system is a tiny bit more complicated.

 ---

 # [fit] modularity
 # [fit] aka information hiding

 ^ You think about this at the code level, but here we're doing it at the service level.
+The implemention of each module is hidden behind the API of the service.

 ---

 # [fit] now you can change
 # [fit] everything

-^
+^ I told you I wasn't going to sell microservices, but I'm selling them.
+This is for me the neatest part.

 ---